gitlabhq/omnibus-gitlab/doc/installation/index.md

 ## Installation and Configuration

-These configuration settings are commonly used when configuring GitLab Omnibus.
+These configuration settings are commonly used when configuring Omnibus GitLab.
 For a complete list of settings, see the [README](../README.md#configuring) file.

 - [Installing GitLab](https://about.gitlab.com/install/).